-Why is there a shortage of formula for babies?
+Why was there a shortage of formula for babies in 2022?

 The supply of baby formula in the United States was already under pressure due to supply chain issues related to the COVID-19 pandemic.
-Then in February of 2022, several bacterial infections were linked to formula made by Abbott Nutrition, at one of the largest formula-producing plants in the U.S. The plant was shut down, and a number of products made there have been recalled.
+Then in February of 2022, several bacterial infections were linked to formula made by Abbott Nutrition, at one of the largest formula-producing plants in the U.S. The plant was shut down, and a number of products made there were recalled.
+After cooperating with the Food and Drug Administration (FDA), Abbott was eventually able to overhaul and reopen the plant.

-Where to find baby formula during the shortage
+Where to find baby formula during a shortage

 If you can’t find formula at larger stores, you may have success with one or more of the following methods.
-If you find a large supply of formula, the American Academy of Pediatrics (AAP) recommends only buying enough for 10-14 days at a time, so that other parents and caregivers can stock up as well.
+If you find a large supply of formula during a shortage, the American Academy of Pediatrics (AAP) has historically recommended only buying enough for 10-14 days at a time, so that other parents and caregivers can stock up as well.

 - Try smaller stores.
-Local non-chain pharmacies and grocery stores may have different supplies and serve a smaller amount of people than big box retailers.
+Local non-chain pharmacies and grocery stores may have different supplies and serve a smaller number of people than big box retailers.

 - Shop online (if possible).
 It tends to be more expensive, but retailers that are out of stock at their brick-and-mortar locations may have more formula available online.
 Good places to check include Walgreens, CVS, Target, Walmart and Amazon.
 Online stock can vary from day to day, so check websites regularly.